DFE-Digital/buy-for-your-school/static/privacy-notice.md

 Manchester
 M1 2WD

-If you wish to contact the DfE’s data protection officer, please use the secure online form or write to the address above.
+If you wish to contact the DfE’s data protection officer, please use the secure online form or write to the address above, stating your questions are in regards to Get Help buying for Schools.

 You also have the right to lodge a complaint about data protection with the [Information Commissioner’s Office](https://ico.org.uk/make-a-complaint/) (ICO).

+## **Last updated**

+We may need to update this privacy notice periodically, so we recommend that you revisit this information from time to time.